SAKryukov/remoting-dotnet/article/article.md

 ### Session Control

-From the `ClientProxy` [code](#code-client-proxy), we can see that the client is connected to the server TCP channel on the remote method call, it it is detected that the connection is currently not available.
+From the `ClientProxy` [code](#code-client-proxy), we can see that the client is connected to the server TCP channel on the remote method call if it is detected that the connection is currently not available.

 A temporary disconnection is implemented via the interface `IConnectable`.
 And, finally, the temporary disconnection can be requested be the code using `Remoting.Client` ether explicitly, via the interface `ICooperative` or automatically, via the interface `System.IDisposable`: